What is the WriteLab?

 Below in Submitting a Writing Assignment, we explain the process of how our In-Person tutoring works.

-- Is there a bilingual tutor in the WriteLab?
+- Is there a Spanish-speaking tutor in the WriteLab?

 How do students look at previous submissions of a draft in Canvas?